Seahawks impressions: Wait until real offense shows up before making judgments

-LAS VEGAS — When Saturday’s preseason opener for the Seahawks and Raiders ended the scoreboard read Las Vegas 20, Seattle 7.
+Certainly, the Seahawks will hope that most of what happened Saturday night at Allegiant Stadium is never repeated again as the Seahawks lost their preseason opener to the Raiders 20-7.

+“What we did tonight was not good enough to win a football game really on both sides of the ball,’’ Carroll said.
+“We needed to do some things better, particularly on third down.
+Third down was a nightmare for us, particularly on efense and it made it really hard for us.’’

-But these were the Seahawks and Raiders in name only, in that mostly young players and backups saw action made it foolhardy to read much into anything that happened.
+The caveat is that these were the Seahawks and Raiders in name only, and that mostly young players and backups saw action made it foolhardy to read much into anything that happened.

 Only one offensive player who might be considered a starter — center Kyle Fuller — saw action for the Seahawks with Geno Smith getting the start at quarterback with Russell Wilson on the sidelines wearing a headset.